 How we help with SEO

-We mainly get involved with technical SEO, which covers optimizing your website or webshop for search engine crawling and indexing, as well as other technical processes that help improve your search presence and performance.
-(You can read exactly what we do further below.)
+We mainly get involved with technical SEO.
+It covers optimization of your website or webshop to improve search engine crawling, setup of canonical links, speed optimization, as well as other technical processes that help improve your Google ranking.
+(You can read more about what we do further below.)

 Technical SEO goes hand-in-hand with content SEO, where you optimize the actual content of your site by doing keyword research (so that you know which words/terms people are using when they search for your products or services), writing good page titles and descriptions, etc.

-This is something that requires language expertise and sometimes cultural knowledge, so we don’t offer content SEO except in English.
-We can also work with your SEO agency (if you have one) in optimizing your website or webshop.
+This requires language skills and cultural awareness.
+At 1902 Software, we cannot write content, do keyword analysis, etc. in any language other than English.
+We often work with our client's SEO agency (if they have one) in optimizing their website or webshop.

 The following describes the scope of SEO assistance that you can get from your development team at 1902 Software.